scala-infer/scala-infer/README.md

 A simple control variate (moving average of the log-posterior) is used to reduce variance of the gradient further.

-For further reading, see [https://arxiv.org/abs/1401.0118]("Black Box Variational Inference") by Ranganath, Gerrish and Blei.
+For further reading, see [Black Box Variational Inference](https://arxiv.org/abs/1401.0118) by Ranganath, Gerrish and Blei.